Engine Error Messages

 A client running in a wrong mode - for instance, with a different game level - attempted to join the session.
 Only issued by the Development Engine in server mode.

-You have probably forgotten to place a wait or a termination in the loop of the given function.
+You have probably forgotten to place either a wait or some termination check in the loop of the given function.
 Read the script tutorial about loops.

 You gave an index that exceeds the array length.